Wander Franco Player Props: Rays vs. Athletics

 Wander Franco At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 14th, his on-base percentage ranks 31st, and he is 33rd in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 20th, his on-base percentage ranks 40th, and he is 37th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.